ByteMansion/computer-systems/README.md

 # Computer Systems - A Programmer's Perspective

 ## Why this repo?
-This repo is a notebook about a classic cs book - Computer Systems: a programmer's perspective.
+- Solutions to Homework Problems of the classic cs book - Computer Systems: a programmer's perspective.
+- Document some important points

 ## Catagory
-This repo is ordered in book chapters.

 [Chapter2 Representing and Manipulating Information信息的表示和处理](./ch2/)